Gazela Bridge: 2010–2011 reconstruction

 In 2004, Minister for construction Dragoslav Šumarac warned that the bridge, especially the steel construction, is in a bad shape and that immediate reconstruction is needed.
-The main carrier of the bridge turned out to be cracked in 2010 so the reconstruction had to start immediately.
-Additional 1,500 tons of steel and other materials was used to strengthen the construction.
+The main carrier of the bridge turned out to be cracked in 2010, so the reconstruction had to start immediately.
+Additional 1,500 tons of steel and other materials were used to strengthen the construction.
 The bridge's overhaul started in the first half of 2010 and was finished in the second half of 2011.
 This is the first major reconstruction of the bridge since its completion in 1970.
 As the bridge is part of the E75 International Road (motorway), there were traffic rushes throughout the day.
-It would sometimes an hour just to cross the bridge.
+It would sometimes take an hour just to cross the bridge.
 Vehicles over 3.5 tons were prohibited from entering the city if in transit, and were instead diverted to the Belgrade bypass.
 However, as the Belgrade Bypass is only half completed, this posed a challenge for some truck drivers.
 To make matters worse, the bridge has been closed in its entirety for 7 days, causing unprecedented traffic chaos in Belgrade.
 To speed up the reconstruction, hundreds of workers were on the bridge 24 hours a day, 7 days a week.
 As a result, the bridge's overhaul was completed in record time.

 The state and the city government had different opinions when the reconstruction was to start.
 The state insisted that the works should start as soon as possible, due to the bad shape of the bridge, while the city thought it would be better to finish the Ada Bridge first and then work on the Gazela.
 During the works, European Investment Bank withdrew the funds as they didn't approve how the problem of the informal settlement of the Cardboard city below the bridge was handled.
 Still, there was no overall delay.

 As a result of the reconstruction, the traffic congestion was massive and regular, with jams stretching all the way to the Autokomanda and Dušanovac neighborhoods.
 Just prior to the reconstruction, the city has expanded the Savska street, which is connected to the Gazela, and during the works, the city government pleaded to drivers to use other bridges and even the city's commuter rail Beovoz was free of charge during that time.
 But the drivers continued using the partially closed Gazela nevertheless, causing jams.

 Since its reconstruction, city officials stated the bridge would be able to handle 200,000 vehicles daily for the next 40 years.